Dynamic-Capital/Dynamic-Capital/dynamic-capital-ton/contracts/README.md

 $(bash scripts/deno_bin.sh) run -A dynamic-capital-ton/apps/tools/generate-tonviewer-bundle.ts
 ```

-The script collects the FunC discoverable sources, frozen metadata, this README,
+The script collects the full FunC discoverable sources (including the
-and a machine-readable manifest (metadata checksum + governance summary) into
+`imports/` helper modules), frozen metadata, this README, and a machine-readable
+manifest (metadata checksum + governance summary) into
 `build/tonviewer/dct-tonviewer-verification.zip`.
 Submit the ZIP through the
 [Tonviewer verification portal](https://tonviewer.com/verification) and track
 the workflow with the